xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 ### Remote PHY Device (RPD)
 The RPD unlocks the benefits of DAA by integrating the physical analog to digital conversions in a device deployed either in the field or located in a shelf in a facility.
 The uplink side of the RPD or RPHY shelf is simply IP/Ethernet, allowing transport across widely deployed IP infrastructure.
 The RPD-enabled node puts the PHY function much closer to an end user, allowing higher end-user speeds.
 The shelf allows cable operators to terminate only the PHY function in a hub and place the CMTS/MAC function in a more centralized facility, driving efficiency in the hub and overall network.
 The following diagram shows various options for how RPDs or an RPD shelf can be deployed.
 Since the PHY function is split from the MAC it allows independent placement of those functions.

+#### RPD Network Connections
 Each RPD is typically deployed with a single 10GE uplink connection.
+The compact RPD shelf uses a single 10GE uplink for each RPD.

 ### Cisco cBR-8 and cnBR
 The Cisco Converged Broadband Router performs many functions as part of a Remote PHY solution.
 The cBR-8 provisions RPDs, originates L2TPv3 tunnels to RPDs, provisions cable modems, performs cable subscriber aggregation functions, and acts as the uplink L3 router to the rest of the service provider network.
-In the Remote PHY architecture the cBR-8 acts as the DOCSIS core and can also serve as a video core.
+In the Remote PHY architecture the cBR-8 acts as the DOCSIS core and can also serve as a GCP server and video core.
+The cBR-8 runs IOS-XE.
 The cnBR, cloud native Broadband Router, provides DOCSIS core functionality in a server-based software platform deployable anywhere in the SP network.
 CST 3.0 has been validated using the cBR-8, the cnBR will be validated in an upcoming release.

-### Deployment Topology Options
-The Converged SDN Transport design is extremely flexible in how Remote PHY components are deployed.
-Depending on the size of the deployment, components can be deployed in a scalable leaf-spine fabric with dedicated routers for RPD and DOCSIS connections or collapsed into a single pair of routers for smaller deployments.
+#### cBR-8 Network Connections
+The cBR-8 is best represented as having "upstream" and "downstream" connectivity.

+The upstream connections are from the cBR8 Supervisor module to the SP network.
+Subscriber data traffic and video ingress these uplink connections for delivery to the cable access network.
+The cBR-8 SUP-160 has 8x10GE SFP+ physical connections, the SUP-250 has 2xQSFP28/QSFP+ interfaces for 40G/100G upstream connections.

+In a remote PHY deployment the downstream connections to the CIN are via the Digital PIC (DPIC-8X10G) providing 40G of R-PHY throughput with 8 SFP+ network interfaces.

+#### cBR-8 Redundancy
+The cBR-8 supports both upstream and downstream redundancy.
+Supervisor redundancy uses active/standby connections to the SP network.
+Downstream redundancy can be configured at both the line card and port level.
+Line card redundancy uses an active/active mechanism where each RPD connects to the DOCSIS core function on both the active and hot standby Digital PIC line card.
+Port redundancy uses the concept of "port pairs" on each Digital PIC, with ports 0/1, 2/3, 4/6, and 6/7 using either an active/active (L2) or active/standby (L3) mechanism.
+In the CST design we utilize a L3 design with the active/standby mechanism.
+The mechanism uses the same IP address on both ports, with the standby port kept in a physical down state until switchover occurs.

 ## Remote PHY Communication

 ### DHCP
-The RPD is meant to provisioned using ZTP (Zero-Touch Provisioning).
-DHCPv4 and DHCPv6 are used along with CableLabs DHCP options in order to attach the RPD to the correct GCP server for provisioning.
+The RPD is provisioned using ZTP (Zero Touch Provisioning).
+DHCPv4 and DHCPv6 are used along with CableLabs DHCP options in order to attach the RPD to the correct GCP server for further provisioning.

 ### Remote PHY Standard Flows
 The following diagram shows the different core functions of a Remote PHY solution and the communication between those elements.